jcrona/tamatool/README.md

 ![TamaTool](misc/screenshot.png)![TamaTool-Shell](misc/screenshot2.png)

 In order to create the background image used in TamaTool, I scanned the background of my own P1, that I filtered/enhanced using GIMP.
 The original scan be found in the __misc__ folder.
+The shell is also a photo of my P1.

 __Notes regarding the supported platforms__

 The Windows build does not include the realtime memory editor.
 The ASM debugger and I/Os monitor do work, but the emulation is very slow when they are enabled because of the poor console performances.
 Android support would be feasible, but a native implementation of TamaLIB without libSDL2 would probably be more efficient.